|

 Rick |

-Drums, Musical Arrangements, Back-up Vocals:
+Bandleader, Musical Arrangements, Drums, Back-up Vocals:

 Born in Chicago to a professional, musical family, Rick grew up on the north